electronicdreamplant/electronicdreamplant.github.io/_portugal/2025-01-05-new-year-new-challenge.md

 ## Project Windmill

 The itch didn't go away, and in 2014 after a couple of holidays in the Netherlands we hit upon the plan to move there.
+This one felt more real as it was more a choice of destination based on a place that reflected our values and lifestyle rather than just being somewhere where there was family.

+It was given a name: Project Windmill, and began to get discussed with friends, and we got advice about renting out our house.
+We had a costed budget for the house improvements that were needed to rent out, and a timetable.

-This extended at one point to learning Dutch (well, for one of us).
-The barrier that kept coming up was how we'd make it pay - we could only do that by both finding jobs there.
+But the barrier that kept coming up was how we'd make it pay - we could only do that by both finding jobs there.
+Somehow that just felt like a step too much for us.
+So it began to get scaled back.
+Firstly to a 12 month leave of absence, but then we weren't sure we could swing that with our jobs, and then to 6 months with the project funded by savings.
+There were five costed options on which way to make it work.

+But there it remained, as a set of spreadsheets, and after a time we stopped talking about it.